zsa/wally/README.md

 Flash your [ZSA Keyboard](https://ergodox-ez.com) the EZ way.

-ℹ️ Windows users: [There's a new version of Wally](https://github.com/zsa/wally-win/) rewritten from the ground up using native tehcnologies
+ℹ️ Windows users: [There's a new version of Wally](https://github.com/zsa/wally-win/) rewritten from the ground up using native technologies

 ## Getting started